 ISSUE: In order to qualify for home health services, Medicare beneficiaries must be confined to their home.
 CMS recently issue clarifying guidance on the definition for homebound.
-CMS defines a beneficiary as homebound "because of illness or injury, need the aid of supportive devices; the use of special transportation; or the assistance of another person in order to leave their place of residence or have a condition such that leaving his or her home is medically contraindicated.....and leaving home must require a considerable and taxing effort".
+CMS defines a beneficiary as homebound "because of illness or injury, need the aid of supportive devices; the use of special transportation; or the assistance of another person in order to leave their place of residence or have a condition such that leaving his or her home is medically contraindicated......and leaving home must require a considerable and taxing effort".
 According to the longstanding Medicare policy, if a person leaves their home, "absences must be infrequent or for periods of relatively short duration," unless for medical purposes.
 Congress attempted, but failed, to impose strict numerical limitations on how often a home health beneficiary could leave home for non-medical reasons at "no more than approximately 5 times a month and no more than about 3 hours each time."

 The Balanced Budget Act of 1997 (PL105-33) replaced this earlier legislative proposal and recognizes persons absent from home for adult day care and religious services as homebound if certain criteria are met.
 CMS revised its homebound policy to allow for unlimited absences to attend adult day care and religious services.
-However, the current policy remains vague for all other absences, potentially leaving Medicare beneficiaries as prisoners in their homes in order to qualify for home health services and home health agencies at the mercy of arbitrary decisions by CMS contractors.
 In addition, adult day programs must be licensed, accredited or certified in order to meet CMS criteria.
 However, many states do not license or certify adult day programs, leaving beneficiaries who attend adult day care in those states without the ability to access the home health benefit.